dejanbatanjac/dejanbatanjac.github.io/_posts/2021-01-17-Expectation.md

 By taking the expected value of **various functions of a general random variable**, we can measure many interesting features of its distribution, including spread, skewness, kurtosis, and correlation.

-Generating functions are certain types of expected value that completely determine the distribution of the variable.

 ### Discrete Random Variable Expectation